luyadev/luya/UPGRADE.md

 + [#1244](https://github.com/luyadev/luya/issues/1244) When using the crawler module, the output of the controller changed to an ActiveDataProvider object instead of an array with results, see the crawler module readme.
 + []() The ngRest CheckboxRelation plugin dropped the support for ActiveRecord object getters inside the labelTemplates, use the closure function inside the labelFields propertie instead.
 + []() When creating an ngRestPlugin the method `serviceData()` requires now an event parameter `serviceData($event)`.
+- [#1231](https://github.com/luyadev/luya/issues/1231) Upgrade to Angular 1.6 therfore all custom angular admin js files have to make sure to be compatible with Version 1.6 (dropped .success and .error for $http component)

 As we merged migrations files from older beta releases, you can find all delete files in the following [commit](https://github.com/luyadev/luya/commit/78f5304054be95ad317a80455587d8a4e0a0b9a8#diff-ecf9849552b303be6db5a3bd40029037).